explainers-by-googlers/cross-origin-storage/README.md

 ### Use case 4: Game engines

-Web games built with game engines that have browser support like [Godot](https://godotengine.org/) or [Unity](https://unity.com/) can store the core game engine code in COS and only load game-specific assets like textures and game logic from the network.
-Web gaming portals like [WebGamer](https://webgamer.io/) that host plenty of casual games with a short path to gameplay on different cross-origin iframes can benefit greatly from this.
+Web games built with game engines that have browser support such as [Godot](https://godotengine.org/) or [Unity](https://unity.com/) can store the core game engine code in COS and only load game-specific assets such as textures and game logic from the network.
+Web gaming portals such as [WebGamer](https://webgamer.io/) that host plenty of casual games with a short path to gameplay on different cross-origin iframes can benefit greatly from this.

 ## Potential solution